SAP-archive/teched2021-DEV261/exercises/ex6/README.md

 In the step we will deploy the static HTML5 application to the **HTML5 Application** service of BTP.
 Depending on the previous setup choose the desired method for deployment.
 If the relating job ['orders-html5-deployer' was configured within the SAP CICD service](../ex3#exercise-352---orders-html5-deployer---optional) then only the configuration of the helm chart is necessary, otherwise either the steps of **6.2 - DEPLOYMENT OPTION 2 - kubectl** or **6.3 - DEPLOYMENT OPTION 3 - Helm** can be followed.

+> ⚠ NOTE: The job is using [npm @sap/html5-app-deployer package](https://www.npmjs.com/package/@sap/html5-app-deployer).
+Refer to the Kubernetes samples for further details.

 ## Deployment of Service Instances

 We will also deploy the BACKEND_DESTINATION to the service.
 This requires a few service instances to be generated which are defined within the file **service-instances.yaml**.